nnthanh01061999/collect-image-chrome-extension/README.md

 ### Infinite Page Loading

 -   Automatically scrolls to the bottom of pages with infinite scroll to collect and display unique images in the extension's popup HTML.

+### Share to Social Media

+-   Allows users to share images directly to social media platforms like Twitter, Facebook, or Instagram.

+### View EXIFR Info

+-   Provides detailed EXIFR information for images, including camera settings, location, and creation date.

 ## Installation